 Consciously reducing our waste during the holiday season not only helps our local communities, but it teaches those around us to care for our earth and be responsible consumers.
 This year, you don’t have to choose between celebration and sustainability.
 You can do your part by cutting back on wasteful holiday items, choosing environmentally friendly gifts, using low-waste wrapping, and mindfully handling any trash created.
 Remember the reason why we celebrate this holiday, and be glad for the friends and family you are sharing it with.

-If you found this blog helpful, subscribe to our blog HERE to stay up to date on plastic-free blogs, tips & products.
+If you found this blog helpful, subscribe to our blog HERE to get the latest updates.

 References